ilg-ul/opt-install-scripts/README.md

 ## texlive

-This is a local instance of Texlive, used to build the OpenOCD & QEMU manuals.
+This is a local instance of [TeX Live](https://tug.org/texlive/), used to build the OpenOCD & QEMU manuals.

 It generally includes the same packages as the MacTex distribution, and is **very large** (> 4.5 GB).